SchoolsWeb

 • Schools have a duty to deliver a broad and balanced curriculum and one that supports the personal development, behaviour, welfare, and safeguarding of pupils (Education Act 2002 and Academies Act 2010).

-• In January 2014, the Department for Education updated its Timeline of mandatory information for schools (gov.uk), making it clear that a school’s PSHE curriculum should be published and available for parents to view and should contain the same level of detail as for other curriculum subjects.
+• DfE guidance makes it clear that a school’s PSHE/RSHE curriculum should be published and available for parents to view and should contain the same level of detail and equity with all other curriculum subjects.

 • The introduction to the national curriculum states that all state schools ‘should make provision for personal, social, health and economic education (PSHE), drawing on good practice'.
 DfE guidance also states that PSHE education is ‘an important and necessary part of all pupils’ education’.